Understanding Flash: Blocks, Pages and Program / Erases

 When your flash device arrives fresh from the vendor, all of the pages are “empty”.
 The first thing you will want to do, I’m sure, is write some data to them – which in the world of memory chips we call a program operation.
 As discussed, these program operations take place at the page level.
 You can then read your fresh data back out again with read operations, which also take place at the page level.
 [Having said that, the instruction to read a page places the data from that page in a memory register, so your reading process can in fact then selectively access subsets of the page if it desires – but maybe that’s going into too much detail…]

 Where it gets interesting is if you want to update the data you just wrote.
 There is no update operation for flash, no undo or rewind mechanism for changing what is currently in place, just the erase operation.
-It’s a little bit like an etch-a-sketch, in that you can continue to turn the dials and make white sections of screen go black, but you cannot turn black sections of screen to white again with erasing the entire screen.
+It’s a little bit like an etch-a-sketch, in that you can continue to turn the dials and make white sections of screen go black, but you cannot turn black sections of screen to white again without erasing the entire screen.
 An erase operation on a flash chip clears the data from all pages in the block, so if some of the other pages contain active data (stuff you want to keep) you either have to copy it elsewhere first or hold off from doing the erase.

 In fact, that second option (don’t erase just yet) makes the most sense, because the blocks on a flash chip can only tolerate a limited number of program and erase options (known as the program erase cycle or PE cycle because for obvious reasons they follow each other in turn).
 If you were to erase the block every time you wanted to change the contents of a page, your flash would wear out very quickly.